Frequently Asked Questions

 Why do I have to give you my budget information, I wasn’t told I would have to do this?

-HUD has recently requested that we collect this information from all of our clients for statistical purposes and to offer additional program opportunities that families might be eligible for.
-Counselors submit this information to HUD so that they will be able to analyze the figures and get a better picture of their average Reverse Mortgage client.
+HUD has recently required that HECM Counselors collect a budget from all of their clients for statistical purposes and to offer additional program opportunities that families might be eligible for.
+Counselors submit this information to HUD so that HUD will be able to analyze the figures and get a better picture of who the federally insured Reverse Mortgage Program is helping.

 Yes!
-We maintain approval by HUD, and all of our counselors are certified and maintain their individual certifications by attending continuing education courses, including ethics, as well as, pass a rigorous exam every three years.
+We maintain approval with HUD, and all of our counselors are certified and maintain their individual certifications by attending continuing education courses, including ethics, as well as, pass a rigorous exam every three years.
 We are approved by HUD to provide comprehensive housing counseling and housing educational services.

 If I decide to go with a different lender or loan officer will I have to do counseling again?

-As an Approved Counseling Agency, our HECM counselors will discuss keys of a reverse mortgage with you and upon completion of the session will present you a Certificate of HECM Counseling.
+As a HUD Approved Counseling Agency, our Reverse Mortgage counselors will discuss the facts of a Reverse Mortgage with you and upon completion of the session will present you with a Certificate of Counseling.

 Reverse Mortgages are increasing in popularity with seniors who have equity in their homes and want to supplement their income.